A model of interaction semantics: Discussion

+I showed that the proposed concept of semantics does indeed convey the essential aspects of what we colloquially denote as semantics, as my model \begin{enumerate} \item is based on the model of information transport and processing; \item clarifes the relationship to models of formal semantics; \item accounts for the fact that meaning is invariant against appropriate renaming; \item locates the concept of meaning in our usual technical description of interactions; \item defines when two different characters have the same meaning; \item defines what is an ''interpretation'' and what is an ''interpretation context''; and \item explains under which conditions meaning is compositional, and when it is not. \end{enumerate}

+With my model, we do get a better understanding of a couple of important issues: First, the tight relation between the informatical approach to model interactions and game theory.
+The traditional view on game theory is expressed by Roger B. Myerson \cite{Myerson1991_Game_Theory} who defines game theory as {\it ''the study of mathematical models of conflict and cooperation between intelligent rational decision-makers''}.

+Using game theory to analyze the conventional character of language and determine any conception of meaning already requires a very elaborate conceptual framework.
+We have to know what a game is, what decisions are, how they relate to our physical world, whether a signal is an action or something else, etc. And, even more importantly, traditional games, neither in their strategic nor in their extensive form account for any information exchange, that is interaction.

+David Lewis tried to fill this gap with signaling games, but this remains a rather ad hoc extension.
+With our approach we now can say that game theory abstracts from interaction and is indeed the theory of the meaning of decisions.

+Second, the ’simultaneous interaction and understanding (SIAU)’ problem.
+The proposed model provides a conceptual framework, where we better comprehend that understanding and interacting are both creative acts, that therefore are amenable to an iterative, interrelated process designed to continually expand the interpretive subject's scope of action.

-However, I think that the real power of the meaning concept in computer science will unfold its full potential if we start to tackle the ''simultaneous interaction and understanding (SIAU)'' problem with iterative algorithms, mentioned in the introduction.
-In analogy to the solution of the SLAM problem, this requires us to explore how to represent easy context identification and switching capabilities and language-expressible vague knowledge properly structured to improve it iteratively, based on the speaker's experience.
-And not in the sense of a ''speech-collage'' were a system learns how to formulate sentences in a way that it becomes difficult to distinguish them from those generated by a knowledgeable system by some less knowledgeable system --- although this mechanism also seems to be not uncommon even among humans.
+Perhaps, the real power of the meaning concept in informatics will unfold its full potential only when we start to tackle the SIAU problem with iterative algorithms.
+In analogy to the solution of the SLAM problem, this probably will requires us to explore how to represent easy context identification and switching capabilities and language-expressible vague knowledge properly structured to improve it iteratively, based on the speaker's experience.
+And not in the sense of a ''speech-collage'' were a system learns how to formulate sentences in a way that it becomes difficult to distinguish them from those generated by a knowledgeable system.

-Within linguistics, there is a long tradition to distinguish between semantics and pragmatics.
-Semantics is viewed as the study of the relation between syntactical and real world entities in a sense of the literal meaning of language expressions, following by and large Gottlob Frege's principle of compositionality.
-While pragmatics is viewed as the theory of language use, dealing with the way context can influence our understanding of language expressions (e.g. \cite{Szabo2009}).
-I think, that my explanations argues against such a distinction, but rather for a model that first emphasizes necessary local interpretation contexts in a given interaction, which might be hierarchically structured and which might be changed on the fly, and that secondly emphasizes the role of internal states, both for representing and for acting.